Skip to main content

-Tesla Service Mode: Unlock Hidden Diagnostics (2026)
+Tesla Service Mode: The Hidden Menu Most Owners Miss (2026)

 If you've ever needed to diagnose a strange warning, calibrate cameras after a windshield replacement, or check your high-voltage battery health - Tesla's built-in Service Mode is the tool you didn't know you had.
 It's a hidden diagnostic menu accessible from the touchscreen, and it doesn't require any special tools or subscriptions.